 Step 3 - Install the Siding

-First, install the strip around the bottom of the entire building securely so that the sheet metal will slip under it easily.
+First, install the strip around the bottom of the entire building securely so the sheet metal will slip under it easily.

-As you install the sheet metal siding, be sure that the panels are lined up straight.
+As you install the sheet metal siding, be sure the panels are lined up straight.
 This is the most important step in the whole project in order to keep rain and snow from seeping under the metal siding.

 Be sure to leave a 3/4-inch gap at the corners.
 This is necessary to be able to install the corner caps.